Sign up for the East Coast Trip Today!

-More videos of Black Heroes in American History coming soon!
+More Black Heroes in Early American History!

 A while back, I posted some videos about black heroes in American History (scroll down to view those).
 Some of my students were excited about the topic, since most of our textbooks leave out this kind of information.
 So I decided I would post some more videos for your education and enjoyment.

-To view hundreds of East Coast Tour photos, click on "Photos" above.
-Videos can be found on my YouTube channel: www.youtube.com/cortezhistory.
+To view hundreds of East Coast Tour photos, click on "ECT Photos" above.
+Videos can be found on my YouTube channel: youtube.com/user/cortezhistory/videos.